derailed/bigbertha/README.md

-# Basilisk - Ruby firepower for your Firebase batteries
+# BigBertha - Ruby firepower for your Firebase battery

 Firebase is a real-time backend that allows one to store key-value pairs in a hierarchical fashion, without having to manage additional servers.
 Firebase offers api's for a variety of client libs such as javascript,